adrianopaladini/statusbar/README.md

 Appcelerator deprecate functions 'hideStatusBar', 'showStatusBar' and 'setStatusBarStyle' on runtime.
 This module gives you back the control over these functions on iOS 7.

+### Get the module

+**You can download the version already compiled through https://marketplace.appcelerator.com/apps/7533**

 ## Accessing the statusbar Module

 To access this module from JavaScript, you would do the following: